Skip navigation

 Create the HackerOne Application in Duo

-2. Click Protect an Application and locate the entry for HackerOne with a protection type of "2FA with SSO hosted by Duo (Single Sign-On)" in the applications list.
+2. Locate the entry for HackerOne with a protection type of "2FA with SSO hosted by Duo (Single Sign-On)" in the applications list.
 Click Protect to the far-right to start configuring HackerOne.
 See Protecting Applications for more information about protecting applications in Duo and additional application options.
 You'll need the information on the HackerOne page under Downloads later.

 3. HackerOne uses the Mail attribute, First name attribute, and Last name attribute when authenticating.
 We've mapped the bridge attributes to Duo Single Sign-On supported authentication source attributes as follows: